Lychrell/keqingDocs/docs/Features/bits-calculator.md

 - Press the ➕ reaction.​​

 :::warning
-For non-premium servers, you need to add the ➕ reaction manually.
+For non-premium servers, you need to add the ➕ (:heavy_plus_sign:) reaction manually.
 :::